ayedk/Auction-system-k8s/README.md

 This folder contains  the helm chart that we will use to deploy the PoC application to kubernetes cluster.
 * **spring boot services** :
 The three folders up-stream, stream-api and the down-stream is the services for the PoC developed using spring boot.
-* **script** :
-The script folder is contains a javascript script that generates random bid and send them to up stream service using http module.
 * **kafka-ui** :
 This folder contains a kafka ui kubernetes deployment and service that we will use to visualise kafka broker.
 ## Kubernetes Learning Resources :